sap-tutorials/Tutorials/tutorials/cp-cf-fundamentals/cp-cf-fundamentals.md

 > Spaces can contain more than one application, if you want.

-Organizations can create spaces for individual projects, and then also create spaces for production, testing, Q&A, and any other deployments they need.
-Each space is separate, and isolated from all the others.
+Organizations can create spaces for individual projects as each space is separate, and isolated from all the others.

 ![SAP Cockpit view of a space](cf-space.png)